 GPOs capture your MMIS (Materials Management Information System) data feeds.
 The national GPOs have spent millions of dollars building out their platforms based on collecting your product information, matching it to their database and making sure you are buying on contract and/or getting the correct price for your products.

-You see, all of their systems were built around algorithms that need unique product numbers and other unique codes to match their database records.
-Without those product codes (manufacturer IDs, etc.) their tools just don't know what to do with that information, so it gets dumped into a big bucket and is never used.
+All of their systems were built around algorithms that need unique product numbers and other unique codes to match their database records.
+Without those product codes (manufacturer IDs, SKU numbers, etc.) their tools just don't know what to do with that information, so it gets dumped into a big bucket and is never mined for savings opportunities.

-This is why GPOs have historically been so bad at Purchased Services.
+This is why GPOs have historically been lacking at assessing Purchased Services savings potential.
 They don't have the insight or compliance capabilities within their members' data to appropriately contract for services like they can for product categories.

-The only way to truly know how much you are spending across your purchased services categories is to access your accounts payable data, your p-card data, and any other random Excel sheet your organization is using to track purchases across ALL of your locations.
+The only way to truly know how much you are spending across your purchased services categories (there are over 1,200 categories!) is to access your accounts payable data, your p-card data, and any other random Excel sheet your organization is using to track purchases across ALL of your locations.

 What About P-Card Transactions?

 The next thing is getting a download of your p-card (credit card) transactions.
 This is simple, so don't worry.
 You just login to your vendor's online portal and download the report.
 It's just like pulling your own personal credit card or bank account information.
 It's important to get this information because without it, your AP report will just list your p-card vendor name (i.e. American Express) and an amount paid.
 It will not show what was purchased on the card, which all needs to be correctly categorized to get a complete picture of your spending.